Introduction: How to Make a Nucleus Honeybee Colony (and Prevent Established Hives From Swarming)

 You'll want to have your nuc ready before your queen arrives.
 Give the nuc a few days of being queenless before you try and introduce a new queen.
 As the pheromones wear off from their old mother queen, the nuc will be eager to accept a new queen, which lowers your risk of placing an new one.
 Of course, you'll want the nuc ready and waiting so that the minute you receive your queen she can be placed in her new home.

 To set up the nuc, you'll start with your two frames of honey and pollen placed to the outer edges inside the nuc box.
 Then, as with introducing a queen cell, you'll choose three frames from the source hive with capped brood only.
 Ideally those frames will have pollen and honey ringing the brood towards the outside of each frame.
 Frames completely filled with brood are fine too.
-Choosing frames without eggs gives a greater break in the brood cycle, and gives an even better chance that the mite population will drop in the hive while your new queen is out cavorting with her suitors.
+Choosing frames without eggs gives a greater break in the brood cycle, which helps reduce the number of mites in the hive.

 The minute that queen arrives at your doorstep, you simply hang the queen cage inside the nuc between center frames.
 Face the cage so that the mesh is facing out so she gets plenty of air.
 Be sure to inspect the nuc to make sure you don't have a queen or any queen cells, or your new queen may not win the battle that will surely ensue if you end up with two queens in one nuc.

-Next we'll finish up all three of the different methods for queening a nuc.
+Next we'll finish up the different methods for queening a nuc.

 Queen suppliers can be found in all states, and some, like Hawaii, have queens available for purchase all times of the year.
 Where I am in California the queen rearing season can begin as early as March.
 Queens will come in a specially designed queen cage that will house the queen and a few of her workers.
 You'll order your queens and they'll be shipped in the US postal service, as required by law that all post offices accept live queens.
 No lie.